urostomy is an opening in the abdomen created by a surgical procedure (radical cystectomy) to allow urine

 contact.
 Talk with your doctor to learn about any occupational

 Usually you will have no dietary restrictions and foods can be

 enjoyed as before.
-You should drink 8 to 10 glasses of fluid each day to help
+Be sure to drink plenty of fluids each day to help

 You can continue to travel.
 Empty or change your ostomy pouch before